caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/02 TCP UDP Port Scanning Theory.md

 >```
 >53

-Lab 2 - Which is the highest open TCP port?
+Lab 2 - On the same host, perform a netcat TCP scan for the port range 1-10000.
+Which is the highest open TCP port?
 >``` shell
 >kali@kali:~$ nc -nvv -w 1 -z 192.168.170.151 9000-10000
 >